jaclu/tmux-power-zoom/README.md

 ## Contributing

-Contributions are welcome, and they are greatly appreciated.
-Every little bit helps, and credit will always be given.
+Contributions are welcome, and they're appreciated.
+Every little bit helps, and credit is always given.

 The best way to send feedback is to file an issue at https://github.com/jaclu/tmux-menus/issues